yangjiang3973/learn-vue/dev-diary.md

     continue on vue3 code and the new lib(with ts), because I feel it will not take to much time to learn.

     after I can obsorb some modules, start writing blogs from vue2 to vue3 or event vue3 directly.

+# 2021-02-28

+1. (DONE) how to make vue3 run and debug by line, like what I did in vue2

+    1.1 read the vue package module's readme, and import vue from `../dist/vue.runtime.esm-browser.js`

+    1.2 since render function changed in vue3(`https://github.com/vuejs/rfcs/blob/master/active-rfcs/0008-render-function-api-change.md`),

+    need a different jsx parser(`https://github.com/vuejs/jsx-next`)

+2. how does vue3 get build?

+    2.1 learn rollup

+    2.2 what is the meaning of .ems, .cjs files??

+3. call new repo `veer`

+4. learn typescript while reading code of vue3(if anything new, search and learn)